section-engineering-education/engineering-education/articles/javascript-animation-counter/index.md

 ---
 Animated counters are a great way to show statistics on your website because interactive elements improve the user experience.
 Animated counters can be used to show your site visits, members registered, or show some numbers in your online game.
 <!--more-->
-While, this could otherwise be implemented using some static boring numbers.
+While this could otherwise be implemented using some static boring numbers.
 Animated counters help us give our sites an expressive and professional look.

-JavaScript has helper methods which when artistically manipulated can help us achieve that in a very easy way.
-Of course, we can do this in a few statements using a framework or library, but it's better to create one for ourselves from scratch and understand the underlying code.
+JavaScript has helper methods that when artistically manipulated can help us achieve that in a very easy way.
+We can do this in a few statements using a framework or library, but it's better to create one for ourselves from scratch and understand the underlying code.
 It also gives us an upper hand in customizing the code and adding more functionalities ourselves.

 ### Overview
 We only need to use a few JavaScript helper methods and set the duration for the animation.
 The JavaScript methods used (which we will discuss in more detail further on) are: